awslabs/LISA/README.md

-# LISA: An LLM Inference Solution for ADCs
+# LLM inference solution for Amazon Dedicated Cloud (LISA)

 LISA is an enabling service to easily deploy generative AI applications in AWS customer environments.
-LISA is an open-source infrastructure-as-code offering that is accessible via an API or simple user interface and provides scalable access to generative large language models and embedding language models.
+LISA is an infrastructure-as-code solution.
+It allows customers to provision their own infrastructure within an AWS account.
+Customers then bring their own models to LISA for hosting and inference.
+LISA accelerates the use of generative AI applications by providing scalable, low latency access to customers’ generative LLMs and embedding language models.
+Using LISA to support hosting and inference allows customers to focus on experimenting with LLMs and developing generative AI applications.
+LISA includes an example chatbot user interface that customers can use to experiment.
+Also included are retrieval augmented generation (RAG) integrations with Amazon OpenSearch and PGVector.
+This capability allows customers to bring specialized data to LISA for incorporation into the LLM responses without requiring the model to be retrained.

 ![LISA Serve Architecture](./assets/LisaServe-FastAPI.png)